chakra-ui/panda/website/pages/docs/concepts/writing-styles.md

 - `config.strictPropertyValues` will throw for properties that do not have config tokens, such as `display`, `content`, `willChange`, etc. when the value is not a predefined CSS value.

+> In both cases, you can use the `[xxx]` escape-hatch syntax to use custom or raw CSS values without TypeScript errors.

 #### strictTokens

 With `config.strictTokens` enabled, you can only use token values in your styles.
 This prevents the use of custom or raw CSS values.